History of Watkins Glen International

 In 1983, Corning Enterprises, a subsidiary of nearby Corning Inc., partnered with International Speedway Corporation to purchase the track and rename it Watkins Glen International.

-The renovated track, with the chicane at the bottom of the Esses removed, reopened in 1984 with the return of IMSA and the Camel Continental I. In 1986, the top NASCAR series returned to Watkins Glen after a long layoff, holding one of only three road races on its schedule (two beginning in 1988), using the 1971 Six Hours course without 'The Boot'.
+The renovated track, with the chicane at the bottom of the Esses, was removed and reopened in 1984 with the return of IMSA and the Camel Continental I. In 1986, the top NASCAR series returned to Watkins Glen after a long layoff, holding one of only three road races on its schedule (two beginning in 1988), using the 1971 Six Hours course without 'The Boot'.

 In 1996, The Glen (Camel) Continental was changed to a six-hour format, and was once again called the Six Hours of The Glen and has remained ever since, now sanctioned by IMSA with the WeatherTech SportsCar Championship.